-Dax the Robot has a very unique set of eyes deigned by an industrial engineer and artist without input from engineers, for better or worse.
+Dax the Robot was conceptualized with a very unique set of eyes.
+They required a lot of development to bring this concept into reality.
 The first set of Dax eyes used two Laser Projectors, casting an image onto a rear projection paint screen.
 Two Raspberry Pi Zeros generated the eye images to be sent over HDMI.
 This method made nice glowing blue rings but also had many drawbacks.
-The projectors took up a lot of space in the head, cost over a thousand dollars, and was not even visible in sunlight.
-After this became clear, I proposed an LED array and was given the go ahead on this ambitious project.
+The projectors took up a lot of space in the head, cost over a thousand dollars.
+Worst of all it was not even visible in sunlight.
+After this became clear, I proposed a powerful LED array and was given the go ahead on this ambitious project.
 This is that result.

 - 2mm LED pitch

 - LEDs are cool white with a light blue filter

 - 112 x 48 Resolution

 - 12fps (or even more with DMA firmware)